somen-0110/backend-task-hack2skill/README.md

 - All reads exclude `isDeleted: true`.
 - `PUT` on subtasks replaces only the non-deleted set; deleted subtasks are preserved.
 - Task update is blocked if the task is soft-deleted.
-- Consider adding indexes and validation as needed.